jellyfin-archive/jellyfin-blog/content/posts/jellyfin-xbox.md

 +++
-title = "Jellyfin: Now on Xbox" subtitle = "Bet you didn't see this one coming!" author = "Anthony Lavado" githubusername = "anthonylavado"
+title = "Jellyfin: Now on Xbox One" subtitle = "Bet you didn't see this one coming!" author = "Anthony Lavado" githubusername = "anthonylavado"